 There May Actually Be Some Benefits to Taking Older OTC Meds

-Aside from the fact that you won't be exposing yourself to potential COVID-19 pathogens by making an extra trip to the store, you'll save money.
+Aside from not having to make an extra trip to the store, you'll save money.
 Considering that a bottle of ibuprofen will run you $7.79 on average, acetaminophen is $4.27, cough suppressant is $8.06 and antihistamines are $30.87, tossing unused portions can add up.

 One important exception: Always discard out-of-date aspirin, which degrades relatively quickly.
 “Aspirin pills break down into vinegar and salicylic acid [which] irritates the stomach," according to the U.S. National Library of Medicine.